 (Job Market Paper)

-Shining a Light on Risk: Risk Preferences and Adoption Decisions of Residential Solar PV (with Christine Crago and Rong Rong)
+Shining a Light on Risk: Risk Preferences and Adoption of Residential Solar PV (with Christine Crago and Rong Rong)

 Under Review